Manu Quijera

-Biography
+Early life

 Manu Quijera began javelin throwing in his native Pamplona at the age of 13, following in the footsteps of his brother Nico, also a javelin thrower, under the guidance of Idoia Mariezkurrena.
 Between 2013 and 2017, he was the Spanish champion in his age category five times in a row.

+Career

 By virtue of his national titles, Quijera was invited to compete in the javelin throw at the 2015 World U18 Championships.
 He posted the second-best mark in the qualification behind only Hercules van Vuuren, who failed to medal in the finals.
 Given this, Quijera was in good position to medal after the first few throws, but he was eventually overtaken and had to settle for 4th place.

 In 2018, he was the runner-up in the Spanish senior championship after his brother Nico; it was the first time that two brothers shared the podium in the national championship since 1953.
 He finished the year as the third-best thrower in the national ranking, behind Odei Jainaga and his brother; these two were the first Spanish athletes that year to surpass the 80-meter barrier in javelin throwing.

 On 18 May 2019, he broke the Spanish javelin record during an under-23 international throwing event held in Madrid, with a mark of 81.31 m, surpassing Jainaga's record by 67 cm.
 In August, he made his senior international debut as a member of the Spanish team at the European Team Championships, finishing fourth in his event.

 In 2022, he improved his personal best to 83.28 m, which led him to participate in the World Championships and later in the European Championships, although he did not reach the final in either event.

 In 2023, he was part of the Spanish team that finished fourth in the European Games and achieved seventh place in the javelin event.